TreeOfSelf/PandaLeadBreak/README.md

 ## Description

-A simple drop-in mod to make leads strong enough to pull boats while flying around on the elytra.
+A simple drop-in mod to make leads strong enough to pull entities while flying around on the elytra.

 ## Support